Mark Bellingham

-Mark Bellingham (born 7 March 1976) is an English former footballer and a retired Police Sergeant of the West Midlands Police.
-In football, he played as a striker, and at his prime he played in the Northern and Southern League Premier Division, both at level 7 of the pyramid.
+Mark Bellingham (born 7 March 1976) is an English former footballer.
+He played as a striker.
+He played in the Northern and Southern League Premier Division, both at level 7 of the pyramid.

 Early life

 Bellingham is a native of Southend-on-Sea, Essex, England.
 Bellingham joined Southend-based side Catholic United in the mid-1980s as a youth player, eventually starting his senior career at the club.

 Bellingham attended the University of Wolverhampton.

 Club career

 Bellingham was regarded as a prolific non-league striker, scoring over 700 goals.

 In 2001, he almost retired from football after suffering his second torn cruciate ligament.
 By the late 2010s, he retired from non-league football and started playing in veterans' tournaments.
 He last played as a striker for Southam United.

 Personal life

 He is the father of footballers Jude and Jobe Bellingham.
 Mark is a supporter of Southend United.